Bourne-ID/beats-forwarder/README.md

 # beats-forwarder
-A simple forwarder to send beats everywhere through udp, tcp, syslog and third-party
+A simple forwarder to send beats everywhere through udp, tcp, syslog and third-party This fork includes GELF-HTTP, implemented with reference to the method that is used to import beats in the Graylog-Plugin-Beats-2.2.3 plugin.

 ## Quick and dirty: send beats to Logmatic.io
 ```sh